Collateral (Justified): Plot

 Boyd (Walton Goggins) stops the truck driver, Hagan (Shea Whigham), ordering him to drive him somewhere.
 Meanwhile, Raylan (Timothy Olyphant) visits the hill people, forced off their land by mining pollution.
 Learning that there's bad blood over Arlo using them to move drugs up and down the mountain, Raylan signs over the deed to Arlo's place to them as restitution and to be rid of his last tie to Harlan, and continues on his way to Grubes' cabin.

-At the cabin, Zachariah (Jeff Fahey) and Ava (Joelle Carter) dig a grave for Grubes, thinking the wisest thing is to lay low with six months' of supplies in the cabin.
+At the cabin, Zachariah (Jeff Fahey) and Ava (Joelle Carter) dig a grave for Grubes, thinking the wisest thing is to lie low with six months' of supplies in the cabin.
 However, while finishing with digging, they hear on a police scanner that Boyd has escaped custody and deduce he will come for them, causing Ava to suffer a nervous breakdown.
 Duffy (Jere Burns) is released from custody and picks up his stuff from Vasquez (Rick Gomez) in the Marshal's office, stating he plans to leave Kentucky forever.
 Before he leaves, Vasquez questions him on the Simon Poole case.
 Duffy feigns ignorance and leaves the office.

 Loretta (Kaitlyn Dever) and her ex-boyfriend Derrick (Riley Bodenstab) are hiding in a barn when Boon (Jonathan Tucker) finds them.
 Derrick tries to show his bravery but Boon shoots him in the shoulder.
 Vasquez becomes irate with the Marshals who have merely issued a bulletin saying Raylan's life has been threatened, and puts in a call to the FBI and a BOLO is issued on Raylan.
 Constable Bob Sweeney (Patton Oswalt) hears the BOLO for Raylan and calls offering his help but discovers he has already given it as Raylan borrowed his Crown Vic.
 Bob then is forced to take his cruiser and uses a tracker to find the car.